Primary Source

 Version 2.4

-Charter document defining the Working Group's mandate, governance structure, objectives, and six-phase delivery framework.
+Charter document defining the Working Group's mandate, governance structure, objectives, and five-phase delivery framework.

 Version 1.1.1